adriancampos/sp-contactcard/README.md

 <script src="http://localhost:4321/dist/contactcard.js"></script>

 ```
+> Alternatively, `data-accountid="0"` can be used in place of `data-accountname="domain\user"`.
+Be sure to replace the `0` with the id of the account to be shown.
+If both are present, `data-accountname` takes precedence.

 If used in context of SharePoint 2010, you'll need to use content editor web part and reference the needed script from a txt file, so that script tags are rendering properly.